NomicFoundation/slang/documentation/public/user-guide/concepts.md

 AST types are a set of abstractions that provide a typed view of the untyped CST nodes.
 You can convert any untyped CST node to its corresponding AST type using their constructors.

-There is a corresponding type for each `RuleKind` (non-terminal) in the language.
+There is a corresponding type for each `NonTerminalKind` in the language.
 AST types are immutable.
 Additionally, their fields are constructed lazily as they are accessed for the first time.

 AST nodes maintain a reference to the CST node they were constructed from,